SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

     git clone https://github.com/SAP-samples/cloud-extension-ecc-business-process.git
      ```

-10. Click on *File* in the menu on the top and choose *Open Workspace* in the drop down.
+10. Choose **File** in the menu on the top and then choose **Open Workspace** in the drop down.

     ![Open Workspace](./images/dev-cap-app-7.png)

-11. Open the project by selecting projects -> cloud-extension-ecc-business-process and click on *Open*
+11. Open the project by selecting projects -> cloud-extension-ecc-business-process and choose **Open**

-12. First you need to login to your SAP BTP account:
+12. Next you need to login to your SAP BTP account:

-   * Check if you are logged in to your BTP Account from *SAP Business Application Studio*.
+   * Check if you are logged in to your BTP Account from **SAP Business Application Studio***

    * To login to Cloud Foundry, In the tabs, click on View-> Select **Find Command**.